Mrian07/Proyeksi/docs/installation-and-operations/misc/packaged-postgresql-migration/README.md

 ## Optional: Uninstall MySQL

-If the packaged installation auto-installed MySQL before and you no longer need it (i.e. only OpenProject used a MySQL database on your server), you can remove the MySQL packages.
+If the packaged installation auto-installed MySQL before and you no longer need it (i.e. only ProyeksiApp used a MySQL database on your server), you can remove the MySQL packages.

 You can check the output of `dpkg -l | grep mysql` to check for packages to be removed.
 Only keep `libmysqlclient-dev`  for Ruby dependencies on the mysql adapter.